An Osterman Research White Paper

 Hosted Exchange is a key enabler of this capability because it allows workers to have access to their email, calendars, address lists, task management tools, etc. regardless of where they might be working – be it from home, a hotel room or a client’s conference room.
 This can further add to the cost savings provided by a hosted Exchange deployment far beyond the IT-related savings that it provides.

-Three-Year Cost of Ownership for Hosted and On-Premise Microsoft Exchange – 10 Users
+Three-Year Cost of Ownership for Hosted and On-Premises Microsoft Exchange – 10 Users

-Three-Year Cost of Ownership for Hosted and On-Premise Microsoft Exchange – 100 Users
+Three-Year Cost of Ownership for Hosted and On-Premises Microsoft Exchange – 100 Users

-Three-Year Cost of Ownership for Hosted and On-Premise Microsoft Exchange – 1,000 Users
+Three-Year Cost of Ownership for Hosted and On-Premises Microsoft Exchange – 1,000 Users

 SAVINGS ARE SUBSTANTIAL, EVEN FOR LARGE ORGANIZATIONS